Raynos/stream-handbook/readme.markdown

 operating system pipes but are automatic when we interface directly with node streams the whole time.

+If you want to create a readable stream that pushes arbitrary values instead of just strings and objects, make sure to create your readable stream with `Readable({ objectMode: true })`.

 ### consuming a readable stream

 Most of the time it's much easier to just pipe a readable stream into another